kevinjwalters/galactic-bluetooth-audio/README.md

-# Blunicorn
+# Unicorn Audio Display

-Blunicorn is a Bluetooth A2DP Speaker Firmware for the Raspberry Pi Pico W-powered Galactic Unicorn and Cosmic Unicorn from Pimoroni.
+Unicorn Audio Display is firmware for the Raspberry Pi Pico W-powered Galactic Unicorn and Cosmic Unicorn from Pimoroni based on Pimoroni's Blunicorn firmware.
+It acts as a Bluetooth A2DP Speaker or reads the analogue signal on GP27 for use with microphone modules.

 Play music to your display, and bask in the warm, LED glow of real-time visualisation effects.

 ## Installing

-You should grab the latest release from https://github.com/Gadgetoid/galactic-bluetooth-audio/releases/latest
+You should grab the latest release from https://github.com/kevinjwalters/unicorn-audio-display/releases/latest

 Make sure to grab the right package for your board.